Stefan Gruber: Edible Rocks (2012)

 This animation recounts the time when the animator convinced their little brother that there were some rocks you could eat.

 Both Worlds part 1 (2010)

 Hand drawn, digitally finished animation.
 This animation is accompanied by a live score and improvised dialogue, so every performance is different.
-Both Worlds part 2 is slated for 2013.
+Both Worlds part 2 was slated for 2013.

 The piece features two peaceful creatures in talks with each other about how to maintain the flora and fauna on the mountains they each live on top of.